DerKatzentyp/HK-s-pk3DS/README.md

 pk3DS is a ROM editor for all 3DS Pokémon games that utilizes a variety of tools developed by a large group of contributors. pk3DS was created using C# and primarily focuses on its randomizer to provide users with a fresh and new experience in the beloved Pokémon games.

-## Features (This entire Tool is specificly designed for X and only tested on X. Try Y with your own risk)
+## Features tool for Pokemon X and Y

 The editor features a vast variety of randomizers to make every run as unique as possible.
 The Randomizers currently available are: